dirtystylus/eleventy-test/posts/eleventy-video-loop-shortcode/index.md

 ## Play/Pause with Intersection Observer

+I wanted videos to remain paused until the user scrolled them into view.
 I started with this snippet from [skara9 on Stack Overflow](https://stackoverflow.com/a/70192135):

 ```js
 const videos = document.querySelectorAll("video"); // Select ALL the Videos